dbos-inc/dbos-docs/docs/api-reference/cloud-cli.md

 **Parameters:**
 - `-l, --last <integer>`: How far back to query, in seconds from current time.
 By default, retrieve all data.

+### `npx dbos-cloud app change-database-instance`

+**Description:**
+This command must be run from an application root directory.
+It redeploys the application to a new database instance.
+It is meant to be used with [`database restore`](#npx-dbos-cloud-db-restore) during disaster recovery to transfer applications to the restored database instance.

+**Parameters:**
+- `--verbose`: Logs debug information about the deployment process, including config file processing and files sent.
+- `-d, --database <string>` The name of the new database instance for this application.
+- `-p, --previous-version [number]`: The ID of a previous version of this application.
+If this is supplied, redeploy that version instead of deploying from the application directory.
+During restoration, we recommend deploying to the version active at the timestamp to which you recovered.
+You can list previous versions and their IDs and timestamps with the [versions command](#npx-dbos-cloud-app-versions).

+---